What is the Allied Health Group Therapy Program?

 Why was the Allied Health Group Therapy Program introduced?

-During the COVID-19 pandemic, outbreaks in aged care facilities have led to full lockdowns in Residential Aged Care Facilities, where residents were restricted to their rooms.
+During the COVID-19 pandemic, outbreaks in aged care facilities have led to full lockdowns in residential aged care homes, where residents were restricted to their rooms.
 Normal exercise and access to the outside was not possible.
 This led to a significant level of deconditioning amongst residents in facilities that were forced to implement full lockdowns.

 What is the Allied Health Group Therapy Program?

-The Allied Health Group Therapy program led by a physiotherapist, occupational therapist or exercise physiologist in Residential Aged Care Facilities across Australia’s East Coast, aims to improve physical functioning of residents; who are or have been at risk of deconditioning due to COVID-19 lock downs in 2020.
+The Allied Health Group Therapy program led by a physiotherapist, occupational therapist or exercise physiologist in residential aged care homes across Australia’s East Coast, aims to improve physical functioning of residents; who are or have been at risk of deconditioning due to COVID-19 lock downs in 2020.
 Vivir Healthcare were successful in a tender to deliver the Allied Health Group Therapy program across Victoria and New South Wales.

 What is the Allied Health Group Therapy Program trying to achieve?